By Jill Brooke

 Although this was Teo’s first movie job, her exquisite arrangements impressed many.
 Teo is now working on another Hollywood film and we can’t wait to see her new creations.
-But you can also see “Crazy Rich Asians” on DVD and on cable.
+But you can also see “Crazy Rich Asians” on HBO.

-The sequel, “Crazy Rich Girlfriend” is reportedly being shot in 2020.
-And yes, there will be flowers in the sequel.
+The sequel, “Crazy Rich Girlfriend,” is reportedly in the works.
+And yes, it will have flowers.

 Jill Brooke is a former CNN correspondent, Post columnist and editor-in-chief of Avenue and Travel Savvy magazine.
 She is an author and the editorial director of FPD.